regmibinod30-bio/ATAC_data_processing_pipeline/README.md

 ### `mm_output`/
 This directory contains the outputs of `mm10_Snakefile` script.

-## Major changes from existing pipeline:
+## Hightlights of the pipeline:
-Followings are the highlights of the updated pipeline:
+Followings are the highlights of the pipeline:
  - The script is implemented in the newest version of snakemake software (v6.8.2).
  - All the tools are updated with the newest version except bowtie and python.
  - fastQC is integrated with rule trim.